 Talking of cultures brings me to the other issue I have, which I can’t fairly blame on the book itself.
 Home cheesemaking currently seems to be at the stage that home beer making was about 30 years ago; although there are a handful of small suppliers of cheesemaking cultures (which are listed in the back of the book), it’s very hard to track down all the different cultures listed – especially in ‘domestic’ quantities.
 It may be more practical to talk to your friendly local cheesemaker to get your hands on these, (although I can understand why the author might not have wanted to suggest this!)

 The yeasts listed in the final section of the book – for the surface-ripened and blue cheeses – are especially tricky to find, not least because the few suppliers that stock them don’t actually call them yeasts!
 Reading all the culture descriptions carefully – and peering closely at the pictures to try and identify the code numbers mentioned in the book – seems to be the only way to track them down.

 Overall, I’m a fan of the book.
 It’s detailed enough for the most dedicated cheesemaker, the recipes I’ve worked through so far have been clear and easy to follow, and highly successful.
 In many ways, I’m grateful that the author hasn’t dumbed down the recipes for home use but with that comes a considerable amount of frustration at sourcing the more “industrial” ingredients.

-We have permission to share Paul Thomas’ halloumi-style cheese recipe here on Kavey Eats, coming soon.
+We have permission to share Paul Thomas’ halloumi-style cheese recipe here on Kavey Eats.

 Kavey Eats received a review copy of Home-Made Cheese: Artisan Cheesemaking Made Simple by Paul Thomas (RRP £14.99) from publisher Lorenz Books.